But I did learn a few things.

 Collectively, we are more conscious than ever of the amount of time we spend on social media each day and the effect it has on our mental health, self-confidence, and overall anxiety.
 I think it’s super important that we keep this dialogue going, and I, too, have fallen victim to the digital rabbit hole of doom and self-pity that social media can inflict.
 So I decided to quit all social media for one week straight.
 I first planned on limiting myself to one hour per day, but then decided that was still my social media addiction talking.
 Plus, I love a challenge.
 Cold turkey it is.

-I spent the last five years in New York doing what every bright-eyed, ready-to-take-over-the-world millennial does fresh out of college—work, work, and work some more.
-I had always pictured myself eventually venturing off into the world of entrepreneurship and starting my own business, and just three months ago, I decided to take that leap.
+I spent the last seven years in New York doing what every bright-eyed, ready-to-take-over-the-world millennial does fresh out of college—work, work, and work some more.
+I had always pictured myself eventually venturing off into the world of entrepreneurship and starting my own business, and two years ago, I decided to take that leap.
 Cue social media.

 I’ve always felt pressure from my peers to be “bigger” online, as if it was a secret on-switch I was holding out on.
 (Sidebar: I accidentally ended up with a Insta-photographer boyfriend for a little over a year, and I think everyone else was more excited about it than me; that was awkward.)
 Don’t get me wrong, I love the occasional photo shoot, but for me, social media is a creative expression I like to do for fun, not to become Insta-famous.
 But every time a few months would go by and I wouldn’t post new styled photos, there was almost a guarantee that I would hear from a disgruntled friend or peer, and just like that, it was no longer about doing this “just for fun.”